omics-lab/ProtSEC/README.md

 ### 2. Installation

 - Clone the repository and navigate to the project directory
+- Minimum of 10GB disk space required

 ```sh
 git clone https://github.com/omics-lab/ProtSEC/